-Amazon Advertising can be a mysterious process.
+Amazon Ads can be a mysterious process.
 Unlike Google, Amazon is not very transparent about the factors that influence ad placement, and ultimately, ad performance.
 Often, which ads succeed seems entirely arbitrary – but there are some tactics advertisers can take to manage successful campaigns.

 Strategy #1: How to Win the Buy Box